A (1998 Indian film): Development

 Upendra along with B. G. Manjunath, B. Jagannath, and B. V. Ramakrishna — founded the film production company, Uppi Entertainers, in October 1996, with an equal partnership.
 After Kannada film distributors refused to purchase the distribution rights for A following the producers themselves not being confident of the film doing well, it was purchased by a newcomer, Yash Raj.
 Speaking about the film's title prior to a theatrical re-release in 2024, Upendra said: "The title A just came to me.
 It was my first film as a hero, and the content led us to choose the title.
 We thought the film would be certified 'A' by the censor board, which would mean that the film is for adults.
 But to me, A was for a mature audience.
 We also came up with the tagline 'Only for intelligent people'."

 Casting

-The film marked the acting debut of Chandni Sasha in Kannada cinema.
-According to Chandni, she was living in New York and had competed in a beauty pageant which won her the title of Miss Photogenic.
-The pictures taken from the contest somehow found their way into the hands of one of Upendra’s managers.
-Upendra was a director who was about to make his acting debut and was looking for a heroine for the same.
-Upendra saw those photographs and insisted on casting her for the film.
-The film became blockbuster and she went on to act in several films in Indian languages most notably in AK47 alongside Shiva Rajkumar.
+The film marked the acting debut of Chandini S. Sasha in Kannada cinema.
+Her pictures taken from an American beauty contest found their way into the hands of one of Upendra's managers.
+Upendra saw those photographs and insisted on casting her for the film despite the travel costs of bringing her from New York.

 Soundtrack

 Gurukiran composed the music for the film and the soundtracks which marked his debut.
 The album has five soundtracks.
 The daughter-in-law of Kannada poet G.P.
 Rajarathnam alleged that a song by the late poet, "Helkollakondooru thalemyagondhsooru," for which she held the copyright, had been used by Upendra in the film without her consent.
-Deva, the music director of the Tamil version, retained two songs from this movie - "Idhu One Day" was retained as "Idhu One Day" and "Sum Sumne" was retained as "En Anbea".